refinedev/refine/documentation/docs/api-references/components/basic-views/create.md

 import pageHeaderPropsUsage from '@site/static/img/guides-and-concepts/basic-views/create/pageHeaderProps.png' import actionButtonsUsage from '@site/static/img/guides-and-concepts/basic-views/create/actionButtons.png'

-`<Create>` provides us a layout for displaying the page.
+`<Create>` provides us a layout to display the page.
 It does not contain any logic but adds extra functionalities like a action buttons and title to the page.

 We' ll show what `<Create>` does using properties with examples.